Kintaus: General

 The island Kuoliosaari in Ala-Kintaus.

 Kintaus is located in the eastern part of Petäjävesi, 8 km away from the municipal center and 24 km from Jyväskylä.
 Both the Finnish national road 18/23 and Haapamäki–Jyväskylä railway pass through the village, being significant elements of its landscape along with the lake Ala-Kintaus.
 Other lakes or ponds include Kipponen, Rautajalka, Vehkalampi and Lauttalampi, all of which are part of the Jämsänjoki watershed.
 Much of the area is forested, with fields being found only around the village center.

 Boundaries

 On 31 December 2023, the urban area of Kintaus had a population of 266, a surface area of 1.42 km2 and a population density of 187.3 PD/km2.
 The urban area includes the densely populated part of Kintaus southwest of the lake Ala-Kintaus.

-Kintaus was one of Petäjävesi's official land register villages (rekisterikylä), which covered most of eastern Petäjävesi around Ala-Kintaus and Ylä-Kintaus, including the modern villages of Liisalanperä and Ylä-Kintaus.
-Register villages often did not correspond to local definitions of villages and were officially abolished in 2014.
+Kintaus was one of Petäjävesi's official land register villages (rekisterikylä), which covered most of eastern Petäjävesi around Ala-Kintaus and Ylä-Kintaus, including much of the modern villages of Liisalanperä and Ylä-Kintaus.
+Land register villages often did not correspond to local definitions of villages and since 2014, their names have no longer appeared in property registers.